DestinyofYeet/PasswordManager/README.md

 ### How to use

 A few things to be noted before you get started.
-* The project is currently windows only
+* The project is currently windows only.
 * You don't need any specific python version.
 As long as the dependencies install you're fine.
+* Note that with time the numbers for the different options could change.
+I'd suggest you watch out for what the options name and not the number.

 Download
 ---------